FrancisCrickInstitute/LARRY/README.md

 ```

 Each row represents a pair of fastq files (paired end).
+Be aware!
+For the LARRY libraries: The first read needs to be the LARRY barcode and the second read the CELL + UMI barcode.

 The sample name should be structured as follows:
 1. Sample name